Your dispatch method is either making you money or bleeding it. Here is how to fix the one part of your operation that touches everything else.

 A proper job tracking setup gives you a single view of the entire day.
 Think of it like an air traffic control screen for your trucks.
 You see what is scheduled, what is active, what is done, and what is overdue.
 When a customer calls asking about their delivery, you do not have to say "let me check and call you back."
 You just look at the board and give them an answer.
 That alone improves your customer experience more than any marketing you could do.

-This is one of the things Rolloff Amigo was built for.
+This is one of the things Roll-Off Amigo was built for.
 The dispatch screen gives you a real-time view of every job for the day — color-coded by status, organized by driver, with one-tap assignment and completion tracking.
 Drivers see their jobs on their phone and update status as they go.
 No calls, no texts, no guessing.
-It is free to start, works on any phone, and it was designed by people who understand how roll-off actually works (not generic field service).
+It has a free forever plan for owner-operators, works on any phone, and it was designed by people who understand how roll-off actually works (not generic field service).

 Building a Dispatch Routine That Sticks